 - Luggage delivery services:

-Consider using a luggage delivery service to have your bags sent straight to the cruise ship.
+Consider using a delivery service such as Luggage Forward to have your bags sent straight to the cruise ship.
 Although the Embassy Suites does not provide such a service, many companies do.
 In fact, had Shane engaged such a service on the first night that her bags were located, she could have been reunited with her clothing in San Juan — and saved herself the ongoing stress of cruising without her clothes for the rest of the week.
 (Michelle Couch-Friedman, Elliott Advocacy)

 *For more guidance, make sure to check out Elliott Advocacy’s Ultimate Guide to Taking a Cruise.